Skip to Main Content

 What to Know About Theft Charges in New Jersey

-• There are Different Degrees of Theft: Theft is graded by value.
+• There are Different Degrees of Theft: Theft is graded by the value of the property.
 Property worth less than $200 is a disorderly persons offense, handled in municipal court.
 Property worth $200 to $500 is a fourth-degree crime, punishable by up to 18 months in prison.
 Property valued between $500 and $75,000 is a third-degree crime with penalties of three to five years.
 Theft over $75,000 is a second-degree crime carrying five to ten years in state prison.

 • Common Theft Offenses: Theft charges in New Jersey include shoplifting, theft by deception, theft of services, and theft by unlawful taking.
 Notably, our state has a specific statute for shoplifting (N.J.S.A.
 2C:20-11).
 Theft by deception involves obtaining property by lying or misleading another.
 Theft of services occurs when a person uses or benefits from services without paying, such as utilities or transportation.